yusufinann/bingo-game/README.md

 ## 🔗 Integration within GameHub (Primary Setup)

 *   This Bingo game is a submodule intended for use within the `GameHub` Lerna monorepo.
-*   Its source code is typically located in the `packages/bingo-game` (or a similarly named, if you rename it after cloning) directory within the main [GameHub repository](https://github.com/yusufinann/GameHub).
+*   Its source code is typically located in a directory like `packages/bingo-game-module` within the main [GameHub repository](https://github.com/yusufinann/GameHub).
 *   All primary installation, setup, and execution are handled from the root of the `GameHub` project.
 Please refer to the [main GameHub README](https://github.com/yusufinann/GameHub#installation-and-setup) for comprehensive setup instructions.

 ---